Study confirms lower turnover linked to higher quality of care

 Brown, Danielle.
 “Staff Retention Crucial after Study Confirms Lower Turnover Linked to Higher Quality of Care at Nursing Homes.”
 McKnight’s Long-Term Care News, 10 May 2022, www.mcknights.com/news/study-lower-turnover-linked-to-higher-quality-of-care-at-nursing-homes.

-Journal of american geriatrics society
+journal of american geriatrics society

 Prioritizing nursing home staff and leadership consistency to improve quality